jgperrin/net.jgp.books.spark.ch07/README.md

     spark-submit --class net.jgp.books.spark.ch07.lab200_csv_ingestion.ComplexCsvToDataframeScalaApp target/scala-2.12/SparkInAction2-Chapter07-assembly-1.0.0.jar

+## News

+ 1. [2020-06-07] Updated the pom.xml to support Apache Spark v3.1.2.
+ 1. [2020-06-07] As we celebrate the first anniversary of Spark in Action, 2nd edition is the best-rated Apache Spark book on [Amazon](https://amzn.to/2TPnmOv).

 ## Notes

  1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
  1. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
  1. Erratas and additional examples are added and the labs may slightly differ from the once in the book (update in July 2020).
+ 1. The master branch contains the last version of the code running against the latest supported version of Apache Spark.
+Look in specifics branches for specific versions.

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
 Join the book's community on [Facebook](https://www.facebook.com/SparkInAction/) or in [Manning's Live Book site](https://livebook.manning.com/book/spark-in-action-second-edition/about-this-book/?a_aid=jgp).